 Retained Earnings

-Retained earnings is forecasted using the formula:
+Retained earnings are forecasted using the formula:

 Opening balance + net income – dividends